NightfallGT/Token-Grabber-Builder/README.md

 ## Updates
 This token grabber builder requires Python to be installed in your pc.
 If you do not want to use Python, an exe version is available.
+It is a different builder which was written in C#.

 [Download Exe Version](https://github.com/NightfallGT/Token-Grabber-Builder-Exe/releases/tag/v1.0)